 With effect from 1 January 2022, a director will not be independent if he has served for an aggregate of more than nine years and his continued appointment as an Independent Director has to be sought and approved in separate resolutions by (a) all shareholders and (b) shareholders, excluding the directors and chief executive officer of the issuer, and associates of such directors and chief executive officer (the "Two-Tier Voting").
-Such resolutions approved by a Two-Tier Voting may remain in force for three years from the conclusion of the AGM following the passing of the resolutions or the retirement or resignation of the director, whichever the earlier.
-Mr Wong Meng Yeng's continued appointment as an Independent Director will be subject to Two-Tier Voting at the forthcoming AGM.
+Such resolutions approved by a Two-Tier Voting may remain in force for three years from the conclusion of the AGM following the passing of the resolutions or the retirement or resignation of the director, whichever is earlier.